firmworks/FileViewer/docs/support-support.md

 Why would FirmWorks Support need access to my Organization?

     FirmWorks Support may ask you to Grant Login Access in order to assist you with a question, issue, or request.

     This is so that Support can log in to the application using your login to troubleshoot and fix issues stemming from your inquiry.

     No one within FirmWorks Support may log in to your Org to resolve issues without this explicit permission and duration for the access.

-## Directions

-How to Grant Login Access to FirmWorks
+## How to Grant Login Access to FirmWorks

 Salesforce Lightning